WillyRRRRR/Reinforcement-Learning-for-Human-Drone-Competitive-Problem/README.md

+This project references the following article:

+Jiaohong Xie, Yang Liu, and Nan Chen.
+"Two-Sided Deep Reinforcement Learning for Dynamic Mobility-on-Demand Management with Mixed Autonomy."
+Transportation Science, 2023, 57(4): 1019–1046.

 # Reinforcement Learning Courier-Drone Project

 This repository contains a simulation environment and core components for a 2 sided reinforcement learning-based algorithm.
-The project is organized around five main Python files, each responsible for a key part of the system:
+The project is organized around five main Python files, each responsible for a key part of the system.:

 ## Project Structure